mchaudhary22/I2GDS2024/micro_g2/README.md

 See [here](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) for more detailed instructions on how to install SRA Toolkit.\
 Use `fastq-dump` <SRR-of-interest> to retrieve the file that you want.
 For example: `fastq-dump SRR21285231`

-> [!NOTE]
-> The data required for the next step (Step 1) should be downloaded from NCBI SRA, or it can be found on ARC.
-You can copy the raw files directly from our directory using the following command:
-> ```
-> cp -r /projects/intro2gds/I2GDS2024/micro_g2/rawdata /path/to/destination     #change '/path/to/destination' to your location
-> ```

 ## Step 1: Adapter trimming and quality filtering using [fastp](https://doi.org/10.1093/bioinformatics/bty560)
 - Install **fastp** by following the instructions at the [GitHub](https://github.com/OpenGene/fastp).
 The method that was used in this tutorial was:
   ```